Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

 For the Ising quantum spin glass problem at hand, our classical approach demonstrably outperforms other reported methods, specifically other classical tensor network approaches and machine learning-based approaches \cite{king2024}.
 In the case of the cylindrical and diamond lattices we are also able to reach errors noticeably lower than the quantum annealing approach employed by the D-Wave Advantage$2$ system \cite{king2024} with a computational scaling that is roughly linear in the system size.
 In the case of the dimerized cubic lattice, our errors are comparable to the D-Wave system.

 The tensor network methods we use can be directly applied to simulate a wide range of two- and three-dimensional systems.
-Specifically, we anticipate significant success in their application to tasks such as solving optimization problems via simulated quantum annealing, simulating the dynamics of local spin Hamiltonians on a range of lattices, and emulating physically motivated quantum circuits on two-dimensional superconducting processor architectures.
-Simulating the dynamics of bosonic and fermionic systems \cite{Gao2024, Mortier2025} is also straightforward within our current framework, but more investigation is warranted into the bond dimensions and corrections to message passing that are required to capture the complex correlations, multiple energy scales, and high levels of entanglement which can manifest in these systems.
+Specifically, we anticipate significant success in their application to tasks such as solving optimization problems via simulated quantum annealing and simulating the finite-temperature physics of three-dimensional spin-ice models \cite{PhysRevLett.115.077202}.

 Crucially, we also expect the efficiency and scalability of higher-dimensional tensor network methods will continue to improve.
-New approaches leveraging the flexibility of belief propagation and its extensions, the continued growth of processing power of classical computers, and the potential for GPU acceleration and other forms of parallelism latent in these methods will continue to push the boundaries of classical methods for quantum simulation.
+New approaches leveraging the flexibility of belief propagation and its extensions, the continued growth of processing power of classical computers, and the parallelism latent in these methods will continue to push the boundaries of classical methods for quantum simulation.